tigh-latte/presentations/lookatmego/presentation.md

 # Technology used

-So I can render a UI, but this thing needs features!
-If I'm looking a markdown file to declare functionality, the we're going to need to parse it.
-For that I use `goldmark`.
+So we can render a UI, but this thing needs features!
+If we're looking a markdown file to declare functionality, the we're going to need to parse it.
+For that we can use `goldmark`.

 <!-- stop -->

-After that, we just implement a simple parser that builds some state:
+Using that, we just implement a simple parser that builds some state:

 ```go
 func (p *parser) parse(...) (ast.Node, error) {